-The following Pensions guidance note Produced in partnership with Paul Carney of Shoosmiths provides comprehensive and up to date legal information covering:
+The following Pensions practice note Produced in partnership with Paul Carney of Shoosmiths provides comprehensive and up to date legal information covering:

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.